engrit-illinois/Get-AppSupersedence/README.md

 ### -Collection
 Required if not using `-Computer`, `-AppNames` or `-TS`.
 A string representing the name of a collection.
-Supersedence will be polled from the application of seach application deployment to the given collection.
+Supersedence will be polled from the application of each application deployment to the given collection.

 ### -AppNames
 Required if not using `-Computer`, `-TS` or `-Collection`.